DanOlner/regionalGVAbyindustry/README.md

 That can then be used to pick out particular sectors to map.
-For example, South Yorshire’s most concentrated GVA sector - manufacture of basic metals - looks like this across the UK (note South Yorkshire doesn’t top the most concentrated for this sector).
+For example, South Yorshire’s most concentrated GVA sector - manufacture of basic metals - is also the UK’s fourth most varied sector, and looks like this across the UK (note South Yorkshire doesn’t top the most concentrated for this sector).

+The geographical pattern is very clear.
+(Greener colours are more concentrated than the UK as whole; redder colours less so.)

 The map shapefiles are included in this repo, and can also be downloaded from